-Here’s one that rings my bell (among five choices I'd winnowed it down to):
+Here’s one that rings my bell (among five personal options I'd winnowed it down to):

 Winston-Salem: America’s Almost Perfect Small City.

 Good Living.
-Great Business.
+Great for Business.
 Come See For Yourself.

-You also can argue that that Winston-Salem is not a small city.
+Of course, you also can argue that that Winston-Salem is not a small city.
 But “medium sized” doesn’t sound right.
 People (or businesses) who move here likely will be attracted to the ease and comfort of a smaller city, one with clear metro cues and a sane, livable setting.
-In that light, Winston-Salem delivers.
+Seen in that light, Winston-Salem delivers.

-submitted tagline suggestions favored it (and many thought it had been Winston-Salem's tagline all along.
+submitted tagline suggestions favored it (many thought it had been Winston-Salem's tagline all along).

 TakeAway: Assess your strengths carefully, whether selling a product, city or state.
 Then create a tagline that’s set apart, grounded in reality, attracts attention and makes people want what you’ve got.